 Many times we feel guilty for having to ask family and friends to make accommodations for us.
-Some of us value our relationships so much that we would rather deal with the unbearable symptoms after an exposure then speak up and sound offensive by our requests.
-It is a cycle of self destruction.
-We place others first at the expense of our own health…until we crash and end up in a hospital or breathing through and oxygen mask.
+Some of us value our relationships so much that we would rather deal with the unbearable symptoms after exposure than speak up and sound offensive by our requests.
+It is a cycle of self-destruction.
+We place others first at the expense of our own health…until we crash and end up in a hospital or breathing through an oxygen mask.

 After months of being very sick following an exposure, everything begins to settle in.
-We may be told by our physician that we have to practice extreme chemical avoidance.
+We may be told by our physicians that we have to practice extreme chemical avoidance.

-Some are prescribed oxygen tanks to use at home, some have to be hospitalized until symptoms settle and all functions are stable.
-In every case it is different but symptoms are usually quite severe before we are forced to speak up.
+Some are prescribed oxygen tanks to use at home, and some have to be hospitalized until symptoms settle and all functions are stable.
+In every case, it is different, but symptoms are usually quite severe before we are forced to speak up.

-Below are some things to keep in mind when you want to visit someone with severe chemical sensitivities or Multiple Chemical Sensitivity (MCS) – Toxicant Induced Loss of Tolerance (TILT).
+Below are some things to keep in mind when you want to visit someone with severe chemical sensitivities or – Toxicant-Induced Loss of Tolerance (TILT).

-Before we can proceed I must ask.
+Before we can proceed, I must ask.
 Do you know what MCS/TILT is and how severely it affects people?
-Before continuing please click here to read about this debilitating illness.
+Please click here to read about this debilitating illness.

-We even have a entire month dedicated to us.
+We even have an entire month dedicated to us.
 You can read about that here.
-Interested in peer reviewed studies, then click here.
+Interested in peer-reviewed studies, then click here.

-So now that you know what MCS is here are some guidelines you can follow when going to visit someone with chemical sensitivities or MCS.
+Now that you know a little bit more, here are some guidelines you can follow when going to visit someone who suffers from the above-named illnesses.
 Please note that not all people will need to follow this extent of precaution.
-Each person is at a different stage of their illness so I recommend that you share this list with them and have them tell you the things that they would like you to do prior to visiting.
+Each person is at a different stage of their illness, so I recommend speaking with the person affected and have them specify the things that they would like you to do prior to visiting.

-Also note that Essential Oils even the ones that are in their purest form are NOT tolerated by most people suffering from the above named illnesses, so please do not use any on your body, hair or on your clothing for a few days before your planned visit.
+Essential Oils, even the ones that are in their purest form, are NOT tolerated by most people suffering from the above-named illnesses, so please do not use any on your body, hair, or on your clothing for a few days before your planned visit.

 Procedures for the day you are planning to visit: